dbstutz/askiq-temp/README.md

-# CampusQA
+# AskIQ

-**CampusQA** is a full-stack, AI-powered campus assistant that answers Stanford student questions about academics, housing, dining, and campus resources.
-It uses a **retrieval-augmented generation (RAG)** architecture to combine vector search over institutional data with LLM-powered responses.
+**AskIQ** is a full-stack, AI-powered knowledge assistant that answers questions using a **retrieval-augmented generation (RAG)** architecture to combine vector search over data with LLM-powered responses.

 ---